cloud-gov/cg-site/content/updates/2017-02-02-fedramp-authorized.md

 +++

 ## Now it’s easier than ever to get started with cloud.gov.
 We’re delighted to announce that cloud.gov has received a FedRAMP Joint Authorization Board (JAB) Provisional Authority to Operate (P-ATO) at the Moderate impact level.
-This means means that cloud.gov successfully completed a comprehensive security and compliance assessment performed by a board of the CIOs and their teams from the General Services Administration, the Department of Defense, and the Department of Homeland Security. cloud.gov is the [first completely open source service to receive FedRAMP authorization](https://gsablogs.gsa.gov/gsablog/2017/02/02/cloud-gov-becomes-first-fully-open-source-fedramp-solution/).
+This means that cloud.gov successfully completed a comprehensive security and compliance assessment performed by a board of the CIOs and their teams from the General Services Administration, the Department of Defense, and the Department of Homeland Security. cloud.gov is the [first completely open source service to receive FedRAMP authorization](https://gsablogs.gsa.gov/gsablog/2017/02/02/cloud-gov-becomes-first-fully-open-source-fedramp-solution/).
 Teams can now use cloud.gov with less upfront work, so they can use cloud.gov to deliver services even faster.

 [Read more about how this new authorization can help your team.](https://18f.gsa.gov/2017/02/02/cloud-gov-is-now-fedramp-authorized/)
 <!--more-->